-House Bill No. [insert number] amends and reenacts specific provisions of Louisiana's R.S.
-26:351 regarding the limitations on container sizes for beverages with high alcohol content.
-The bill establishes a maximum capacity for containers, stipulating that no manufacturer or wholesaler may possess such beverages outside of their bonded stockroom in containers exceeding 1.75 liters.
-Additionally, it specifies the number of containers allowed per shipping case for various sizes, including new maximums for 700 milliliters, 375 milliliters, 200 milliliters, and 100 milliliters, which are now capped at "not more than."
+The bill amends and reenacts specific provisions of Louisiana's law regarding the container sizes for beverages with high alcohol content.
+It establishes a maximum capacity for containers, stipulating that no manufacturer or wholesaler may possess such beverages outside of their bonded stockroom in containers exceeding 1.75 liters.
+The bill also specifies the number of containers allowed per shipping case for various sizes, including new limits for 700 milliliters, 375 milliliters, and 200 milliliters, which are now capped at "not more than."
+Additionally, it introduces a new provision stating that these regulations do not apply to spirit-based beverages with an alcohol content below six percent.

 HB212 Engrossed: 26:351(3)